sal0max/currencies/CONTRIBUTING.md

     specific string, check out other Apps of big companies, like WhatsApp, Facebook, Google, etc., and see how they did it.
 2. Only contribute, if you are committed to translate the **majority** of strings.
 No one wants an app, which is a mix of English and the native language.
+I might remove translations again, if they won't receive updates on new string resources.

 Translations can be provided via <a href="https://weblate.bubu1.eu/engage/currencies/">Weblate</a>.